Paolo Macchiarini: Keziah Shorten

+Zhadyra Iglikova

+In 2010, Macchiarini implanted a seeded donated trachea in a 25-year-old woman in Russia, Zhadyra Iglikova, while working with surgeon Vladimir Parshin.
+According to her parents as of mid-2016, she had been unable to speak or stand and only left their home to visit health facilities.
+She died in 2018 due to complications from chronic pneumonia, a tracheoesophageal fistula and severe malnutrition.

 Andemariam Teklesenbet Beyene

-Andemariam Teklesenbet Beyene was a man from Eritrea who was earning a master's degree in Iceland when he was diagnosed with cancer; the cancer was treated with chemotherapy and surgery in 2009, but in 2011 his trachea was obstructed again.
+Andemariam Teklesenbet Beyene was a man from Eritrea who was earning a master's degree in Iceland when he was diagnosed with cancer.
+The cancer was treated with chemotherapy and surgery in 2009, but in 2011 his trachea was obstructed again.
 Beyene's doctors recommended palliative care, but also reached out to Macchiarini, who was at KI by that time.
 In this case, Macchiarini collaborated with scientists at University College London to manufacture a fully synthetic trachea, with an engineered scaffold seeded with Beyene's marrow cells, instead of using a donated and stripped trachea, as it had been done before.
 The operation occurred in June 2011 and was widely covered in the media, including a front page story in The New York Times.
-By end of the year the implant was failing, and while Beyene was able to complete his Ph.D in 2012, he died in January 2013 despite undergoing many treatments at KI.
+By end of the year the implant was failing, and while Beyene was able to complete his Ph.D. in 2012, he died in January 2013 despite undergoing many treatments at KI.
 The autopsy showed that Beyene had a chronic lung infection, a clot in his lung, and the synthetic trachea had come loose.